 - If you decide to swap from an inferior oil to using synthetic oil it's advised that you change the oil and filter soon after, as it's possible that carbon deposits and other detritus could be cleaned out by the new oil.

 - Using synthetic oil does not mean you can extend the amount of time between oil changes.
 The detergents and other chemicals deteriorate over time and reduce the oil's effectiveness.

 - Always change your oil filter at the same time as your oil, as it catches unwanted material before it's circulated to the rest of the engine.

 - Never, ever, drive your car with the oil light illuminated.
 It means that the oil pressure is low, which could lead to catastrophic engine failure in a very short amount of time.

-- Get into the habit of checking the oil level of your engine regularly – once a month for newer cars used infrequently, or even weekly for older cars and those used for high mileages.
+- Get into the habit of checking the oil level of your engine regularly - once a month for newer cars used infrequently, or even weekly for older cars and those used for high mileage.